brydevops/xB01299ONE/README.md

 knowledge in programming and the likes. i have all the understand but none of the skill i become pretty retarded when i comes to applying it

-STAY TUNE. . .
-README.md coming soon.
+STAY TUNE. . . a better more proffesional README.md coming soon.
+IM A NOOB!

 <!---
 xB01299ONE/xB01299ONE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.